-Integrated Production is not a new concept, and it is already being applied within certain farmers groups across the EU.
+Integrated Production is not a new concept, and it is already being applied within certain farmers' groups across the EU.
 Though IP is a dynamic, stepwise, approach to farming in which farmers must adjust agricultural practices and use of alternatives over time, taking into account new knowledge and new methods.
-Below a map indicating some of the groups already applying IP in Europe.
+Below is a map indicating some of the groups already applying IP in Europe.

 What is IP/IPM

 - PAN Briefing: Integrated Production and Integrated Pest Management

 - Introducing Integrated pest Management into the CAP

 Some other concrete examples of good farmers projects

 - A farmer testimony of the need to change

 - An advisers testimony on the possibility to change